pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

  - Input data:

-   1. Genotypes in KGGSEE objects(generated last time).
+   1. Genotypes in KGGSEE objects(generated in `Gene-based association analysis <#gene-based-association-analysis>`_).
 Here genotypes in GTEx v8 were used as example input.
 When computing the eQTLs/isoQTLs of certain tissue, only subjects simultaneously containg genotype data and expression data were used;

    2. Gene expression data of certain tissues corresponding to genotype data from the same subject.